keerah/SendTo_FFmpeg/README.md

 You can integrate these batches into Windows' `Send To` menu (right-click on any file in the Explorer).
 Now it's automated and easy to do.

 After you unpacked the scripts into their permanent location, just run the file `Create_SendTo_Shortcuts.bat` by double-clicking it and follow instructions.
+This script requires VB script enabled on your system.
 It will create all the shortcut files for you and will open the folder containing them.
 There's plenty of presets already and you might decide to remove some of the links to unclutter the menu.

-That's all.
 Now you can right-click on any file(s), navigate to `Send To` menu item and select one of the presets there.
-The corresponding `.bat` file will do the rest and will place the result into the same folder with a suffix like `_CUDA_420_high.mp4` added to the filename(s).
+The corresponding `.bat` file will do the rest and will place the result into the same folder with a suffix like `_yuv420p_20M_aac320k.mp4` added to the filename(s).
+This is the `Descriptive name` feature, that you can disable in the settings.

 ## Drag-n-drop
 Just drag your files over the corresponding `.bat` file's icon.
 You can drag files one by one, each will be encoded in a separate process, you can also select multiple files for any script except a couple.
 Each script announces its features and reports about the process, so keep an eye on the output.